-This recipe for the Best Oatmeal Pie is Grandma's prized blue ribbon winning recipe.
-Like a pecan pie but with oatmeal!
+This recipe for Oatmeal Pie is Grandma’s prized blue ribbon winning recipe.
+It is like a slightly chewy pecan pie but without the pecans!

 THE BEST OATMEAL PIE RECIPE